prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 In 1980, Fukushima published the neocognitron, first deep convolutional neural network (CNN) architecture.
 Fukushima proposed several supervised and unsupervised learning algorithms to train the parameters of a deep neocognitron such that it could learn internal representations of incoming data.
 He didn't used backpropagation at time.

-## 1989 Recognizing of Handwritten Zip Digit Images

-Yann LeCun 1989 was able to successfully use backpropagation to recognize the handwritten digit images.
-Later, he did the same for the ZIP codes.

 ## 1982 Recurrent Neural Network

 John Hopfield popularizes Hopfield networks, a type of recurrent neural network that can serve as content-addressable memory systems.